 Development tool integration with Pelion Device Management Update

-Mbed CLI and the Online Compiler implement the Pelion Device Management Update service by directly using the service APIs and the manifest tool.
-For a device running an updatable application, using Mbed CLI and the Online Compiler's built-in update features can reduce the steps needed to run an update campaign.
+Mbed CLI and the Online Compiler implement the Pelion Device Management Update service by directly using the service's APIs and the manifest tool.
+For a device running an updatable application, using Mbed CLI and the Online Compiler's built in update features can reduce the steps needed to run an update campaign.

-Your development tool needs to use your Device Management account API key to call the APIs.
-Once it has access to the APIs, it can generate a manifest, upload the manifest and binary to the server, and deliver the manifest to a device or group of devices.
+Your development tool needs to use your Device Management account's API key to call the Pelion Device Management APIs.
+Once it has access to the APIs, it can generate a manifest and upload the manifest and binary to the server, and deliver the manifest to a device or group of devices.
 For more information, see the update API documentation.

 Note: The tools currently support the update flow for Device Management Client, not Device Management Client Lite.